delftswa2016/desosa2016/opentripplanner/chapter.md

 A visualized picture of the as-intended development view has been composed according to the prior description and depicted on the graph located below.
 ![As-intended development view](images-team-opentripplanner/DevelopmentView.png)
-_Figure 4: As-intended development view of OTP_
+_As-intended development view of OTP_

 #### Layering violations in OTP ####
 Although OTP seems to have a clear layering approach among the packages, where the instance invokes core function utilizing several APIs for that purpose, this matter is sometimes violated.